So you want to know why flossing is important and why it should be done every day?

 But a lot of them don’t know that flossing (and water flossing) is just as important and should be included in their hygiene routine.

-Why Should You Floss?
-Cleaning between teeth removes plaque
+Why You Should You Floss?

-Brushing your teeth only goes so far as removing the bacterial film from the surface of the teeth, the toothbrush is not effective enough in cleaning between the teeth.
-Flossing, on the other hand, removes food debris and plaque from tight spaces between the teeth and underneath the gum.
-Water flossing can be even more effective!
+Brushing your teeth only goes so far as removing the bacterial film from the surface of the teeth.
+Your toothbrush is not effective enough to clean between your teeth properly.
+Flossing on the other hand, removes food debris and plaque from tight spaces between the teeth and underneath the gum.

-According to the American Dental Association (ADA), “interdental cleaners such as floss are an essential part of taking care of your teeth and gums. that can lead to cavities or gum disease from the areas where a toothbrush can’t reach”.
+According to the American Dental Association (ADA), “Interdental cleaners such as floss are an essential part of taking care of your teeth and gums.
+Otherwise this can lead to cavities or gum disease from the areas where a toothbrush can’t reach”.

-If bacteria is allowed to grow and remain in the mouth, it can affect the body adversely, leading to heart attacks and respiratory diseases.
+If bacteria is allowed to grow and remain in the mouth, it can affect the body adversely.
+Even leading to heart attacks and respiratory diseases.
 Maintaining good oral hygiene practices like brushing, flossing and regular teeth cleaning is a significant step towards warding off these problems.

 Oral Hygiene Tips

 Brushing your teeth two times daily is highly recommended.
-First brush your teeth as soon as you wake up and just before you go to bed, using a soft-bristle brush with antimicrobial toothpaste containing fluoride is recommended.
+First brush your teeth as soon as you wake up and just before you go to bed.
+Using a soft-bristle brush with antimicrobial toothpaste containing fluoride is recommended.

 Flossing Costs You [Almost] Nothing

-Flossing may seem like an extra or unnecessary chore, but it is of utmost importance in maintaining good dental and overall health.
+The act of flossing may seem like an extra or unnecessary chore, but it is of utmost importance in maintaining good dental and overall health.
 Flossing improves the effectiveness of brushing your teeth by removing plaque and allowing the bristles of your toothbrush to pass between the teeth.